egidiusmengelberg/grandma2_colorpicker_plugin/README.md

 # grandma2_colorpicker_plugin

+Attention: this is a fork and therefore an extended version of the plugin written by Egidius Mengelberg.

 A LUA plugin to automatically create a color picker layout view.
 I also added a function to create High and Low FX presets for use in a effect engine.
 This is the plugin called HighLowFX.lua.